 TO RELAX OR NOT RELAX HAIR

 Women of color have chosen to use relaxers for a number of reasons.
 Some use the procedure because they like the bone straight look.
+Especially to help with matching their hair texture to that of straight hair extensions.
 Some find that their hair is easier to manager and some find that they have more styling options.
 Whatever the reasons are, women that use relaxers should know the risk involved.

 If the chemical process is done incorrectly or you neglect to properly maintain your hair following the treatment, you may experience significant damage, scalp irritation, breakage and/or hair loss.